-P PARTIES AGREEMENT TIMELINE O F THE DISPUTE Complainants ' Venezuela GATT Arts.
-III and XX Establishment of Panel 10 April 1995 (Venezuela) 31 May 1995 (Brazil) Circulation of Final Report 29 January 1996 Respondent United States Circulation of AB Report 29 April 1996 Respondent United States Adoption 20 May 1996
+F PARTIES AGREEMENT TIMELINE O F THE DISPUTE Complainants Complainants Brazil Venezuela GATT Arts.
+III and XX Establishment of Panel 10 April 1995 (Venezuela) 31 May 1995 (Brazil) Circulation of Final Report 29 January 1996 Despendent I I a it and Charter Haitad Chata Circulation of AB Report 29 April 1996 Respondent United States Adoption 20 May 1996

-- Measure at issue: The "Gasoline Rule" under the US Clean Air Act that set out the rules for establishing baseline figures for gasoline sold on the US market (different methods for domestic and imported gasoline), with the purpose of regulating the composition and emission effects of gasoline to prevent air pollution. - Product at issue: "Imported gasoline" and "domestic gasoline".
+- Measure at issue: The "Gasoline Rule" under the US Clean Air Act that set out the rules for establishing baseline figures for gasoline sold on the US market (different methods for domestic and imported gasoline), with the purpose of regulating the composition and emission effects of gasoline to prevent air pollution. - Product at issue: Imported gasoline and domestic gasoline.